-Sunday, August 26th: 9:30 am E3 Worship Service

-10:15 am Reception for Pastor Pinto’s Last Sunday

-11:00 am Traditional Worship Service

-Monday, August 27th: 12:00 pm AA

-7:00 pm Deacons

-Tuesday, August 28th: 12:00 pm AA

-Wednesday, August 29th: 7:00 pm AA

-Thursday, August 30th: 8:00 pm AA

-Friday, August 31st: 8:00 pm AA

-Sunday, September 2nd: 9:30 am E3 Worship Service

-11:00 am Traditional Worship Service
+Greeters & Ushers are Nancy McHugh & Virginia Benck

-There are large print bulletins available.
+Large print bulletins are available.
 Please see an usher if you need this service.

-Farewell Coffee Hour – Today will be Rev. Jean Pinto’s final Sunday with us before her retirement as our pastor.
-Please join us at 10:15 am this Sunday in Fellowship Hall to honor Jean and give thanks for her many years of service.
+We Welcome the Rev. Barbara J. Hicks to our pulpit today.
+Rev. Hicks was born and raised in suburban Philadelphia.
+She received a BA in History from Temple University and a M.Div. from Princeton Theological Seminary.
+In the course of her 34 years in ministry, Barbara has served in various congregations.
+She is the Pastor Emerita of Lakewood’s Hope Presbyterian Church where she served for over 17 years.
+Barbara is widowed with 2 adult children and one granddaughter.

 Mission Spotlight - Princeton Theological Seminary prepares women and men to serve Jesus Christ in ministries marked by faith, integrity, scholarship, competence, compassion, and joy, equipping them for leadership worldwide in congregations and the larger church, in classrooms and the academy, and in the public arena.
 All of the money donated to Mission during the month of August will support Princeton Seminary.
 Please be generous and thereby help train the next generation of future church leaders.